SkafteNicki/dtu_mlops/s6_the_cloud/M18_using_the_cloud.md

 We are now going to start actually using the cloud.

-1. Enable the `Compute Engine API`.
-You should be able to find it in the sidebar on the homepage of `gcp`.
+1. Click on the `Compute Engine` tab in sidebar on the homepage of `gcp`.

 2. Try to `Create instance`.
 You will see the following image below.
    <p align="center">